Jason Zimbler

-Jason Zimbler (born July 27, 1977) is an American software designer and former actor.
+Jason Zimbler (born July 27, 1977) is an American former actor best known for portraying Ferguson Darling on the Nickelodeon television series Clarissa Explains It All.

 Early life and education

 Born in New York City, Zimbler graduated from the University of Notre Dame in 1998, and has both an undergraduate degree in business administration and a graduate degree in theatre directing.

 In 1992, Zimbler spoke in front of the United States House of Representatives' United States House Select Committee on Children, Youth, and Families, discussing issues concerning free condom distribution in school and the images of today's heroes.